: What is your name? Elliot

 - The song "Mister Cellophane" from Chicago.

 - Fallen London has the Masters of the Bazaar, who go by "Mr <whatever>" the whatever relating to what they trade in, for example Mr Pages sells books, and Mr Wines sells drinkable things (but mostly alcohol).
+And then there's Mr Eaten, who got near-destroyed by his fellow masters and whose purpose is, more or less, make people looking for his name suffer horribly.

 - From South Park, Mr. Garrison's puppet Mr. Hat, followed by his replacements, Mr. Stick and Mr. Slave.